By Carol Stiffler

 Previous Newberry winners were Evan Griffis in 2019 and Maysa Sitar in 2017.

 Smithson always planned on attending Michigan State University, where she plans to go to the James Madison College for political science.
-Never believing she’d land the STARR scholarship, she filled out applications for scholarships and grants and loans and thought she’d exit college with a load of debt.
+Never believing she’d land the STARR scholarship, she filled out applications for scholarships and grants and loans and thought she’d exit college with a load of debt, although she also looked for services that teach people how to get out of debt in case she need them.

 “And now I won’t be, which is crazy,” she said.